Split-Evolution Quantum Phase Estimation for Particle-Conserving Hamiltonians: Simulations and Hardware Demonstration

-We compile these circuits to the device gate set using the compiler for H2-2 at optimization level 2 with barriers retained between each CSWAP-gadget and run 5000 shots per circuit instance with dynamical decoupling threshold times of $0.03$s on the Quantinuum H2-2 quantum computer \cite{H2-2}.
+We compile these circuits to the device gate set using the compiler for H2-2 at optimization level 2 with barriers retained between each CSWAP-gadget and run 5000 shots per $M=5$, $M=6$ and $M=7$ circuit instance (only 500 shots were run for the $M=8$ Mixed-SE-QPE circuit) with dynamical decoupling threshold times of $0.03$s on the Quantinuum H2-2 quantum computer \cite{H2-2}.
 Removal of the barriers and/or increasing the optimization level can cause compilation with gate optimization across CSWAP-gadgets resulting in disorderly circuits with mid-circuit measurements and qubit reset gates displaced from their positions after each CSWAP-gadget.

 For each dataset, after filtering, we extract the most probable phase bitstring $x^*$, compute $\tilde{\varphi}=x^*/2^M$, and convert to an energy estimate via